-The sole full time employee of the Mission is vested in the pension plan that is administered by the Archdiocese of New York.
+One of the three full time employees of the Mission is vested in the pension plan that is administered by the Archdiocese of New York.

 Membership in the pension plan is automatic for all eligible employees who are 30 years of age or older and who have completed five years of service.
-The pension plan is a non-contributory defined benefit plan which provides for retirement benefits based upon, among other things, the employees' years of service and salary.
-The Mission's contribution to the pension plan during the fiscal year ended August 31, 2013 totaled \$7,632.
+The pension plan is a non-contributory defined benefit plan that provides for retirement benefits based upon, among other things, the employees' years of service and salary.
+The Mission's contribution to the pension plan during the fiscal years ended August 31, 2014 and 2013 totaled \$8,410 and \$7,632, respectively.